Best Egg Salad

 Woman chopping a hard boiled egg.

-While the eggs are cooling, in a medium bowl, combine the mayonnaise, lemon zest and juice, parsley, dill, shallot, capers (if using), and salt and pepper until well blended.
+1. Make the dressing: While the eggs are cooling, in a medium bowl, combine the mayonnaise, lemon zest and juice, parsley, dill, shallot, capers (if using), salt, and pepper until well blended.

 Spatula stirring a glass bowl of mayonnaise and other ingredients.